The American Society for Cell Biology (ASCB) is a nonprofit membership organization of biologists studying the cell, the fundamental unit of life.

 Citizen Member: Individuals who share the stated purpose of the Society but do not have educational or research experience in cell biology or an allied field may be admitted to membership following nomination by two regular members and vote of Council.

 Corporate Member: A company wishing to demonstrate support for the ASCB and the field of cell biology.
-Contact the ASCB office for more information on corporate membership.
+Click here for more information.

 The ASCB is governed by a five-member Executive Committee and a 12 member Council elected by the membership.
 Day-to-day affairs of the Society are conducted by an Executive Director and staff from the Society’s National Office, located at 8120 Woodmont Avenue, Suite 750, Bethesda, MD 20814-2762.